sharath957/Perceptron/README.md

 ## commands used
 git add . && git commit -m "first commit" && git push origin main
-# used to push the commits to git repository ##
+## Used to push the commits to git repository

-# to move the file from other directories to working directory
+## To move the file from other directories to working directory
 cp Research\ notebook/Demo.ipynb .

 ## Add image